 I first tasted burnt Basque cheesecake long before it became world-famous.
 Now it even has its own hashtag on Instagram!
-This easy burnt Basque cheesecake recipe comes from the Devour Tours cookbook and is based on the original version served at La Viña in San Sebastián.
+This easy burnt Basque cheesecake recipe is the authentic version based on the original Basque burnt cheesecake served at La Viña in San Sebastián.

 It was love at first bite, creamy, eggy... delicious!
 It was unlike any cheesecake I'd ever tried before.

 Over the past ten years, the burnt Basque cheesecake has become a worldwide phenomenon and the La Viña cheesecake recipe has been republished many times.
 It's an easy (though decadent) recipe, well worth the time (and the calories)!

 Key Ingredients: Eggs, sugar, cream cheese, heavy cream, and flour.

 Ingredient Notes & Substitutions

 - Cream cheese: La Viña uses the Philadelphia brand cream cheese and always has -- however, it's possible that the composition in Spain is different than in other countries.
 But this cake works with other creamy cheeses too, such as mascarpone.

 - Flour: If you prefer to leave out the flour, go ahead -- it will still set.
 The amount of flour is very small and just helps with the texture.
 But it's delicious without too!

 There truly isn't an easier recipe out there!
 Simply mix all of the ingredients together in a large metal bowl (at La Viña they use a metal spoon to do this, but you can use a whisk or electric mixer -- whatever is easiest for you.
 Don't overmix, however!)

 Once mixed, line a springform pan with parchment paper, pour in the batter, bake, and less than an hour later your cake is done!